-According to the BLS, “occupations that need more education for entry are projected to grow faster.”
+According to the BLS, “Occupations that require a postsecondary credential are projected to grow faster than occupations that do not require postsecondary education for entry.”
 This could mean that there may be an expected increase in employment for jobs requiring master’s degrees versus just a bachelor’s.
-Careers that require a minimum of a master’s degree or higher are expected to grow 16.7% from 2016 to 2026.
+Careers that require a minimum of a master’s degree or higher are expected to grow 13.7% from 2018 to 2028.

-A 2015 economic study suggests that the U.S. labor market increasingly favors workers who hold a graduate degree.
-Moreover, 13% of the U.S. population possess a master's or advanced degree, up from 8% just 6 years ago, which means that competition for jobs that require a master’s degree could be increasing.
+According to the U.S. Census Bureau, 13% of the U.S. population possess a master's or higher-level degree, up from 8% just 6 years ago, which means that competition for jobs that require a master’s degree could be increasing.
 And, according to NCES, the number of master’s degrees awarded is expected to continue rising.

-A Degree Program Needs to Fit Your Life to Maximize Your Career Outcomes
+A Master’s Degree Program Needs to Fit Your Life to Maximize Your Career Outcomes

 If you’re currently working full time, putting your career on hold to go back to school can be a hard sell, and is nearly impossible for many adults balancing work, family, and other responsibilities.
 Online master’s degree programs can offer the flexibility to earn your next credential without taking time off or sacrificing your career advancement.
 However, you’ll need to ensure you select an accredited institution that combines rigor, quality, and reputation with the convenience of online access.

-Jobs requiring master’s degrees are on the rise, as are the numbers of professionals going back to school to earn advanced degrees to compete for them.
+And the number of professionals earning advanced degrees to compete for those jobs is on the rise, too.
 Data shows that earning a master’s degree may be advantageous in many fields, including education, business, health care, technology, nursing, and more.
 Increasing your skill level and knowledge has obvious benefits, whether it’s keeping up with the latest industry advances and technologies; developing leadership skills to pursue management roles; or gaining general competencies related to communication and professionalism.

 While many of these studies suggest that professionals with master’s degrees will be in higher demand, you’ll need to do your research to determine whether a master’s degree is right for your industry, goals, and region—and to find the program that best fits your lifestyle and current career.